abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Minimize low-throughput instructions: This might involve trading precision for speed when it does not affect the final result.
 For instance, consider using single-precision arithmetic instead of double-precision.

-Leverage intrinsic functions: Intrinsic functions are pre-defined functions available in HIP that can often be executed faster than equivalent arithmetic operations (subject to some input or accuracy restrictions).
+Leverage intrinsic functions: Intrinsic functions are predefined functions available in HIP that can often be executed faster than equivalent arithmetic operations (subject to some input or accuracy restrictions).
 They can help optimize performance by replacing more complex arithmetic operations.

 Optimize memory access: The memory access efficiency can impact the speed of arithmetic operations.
 See: :ref:`device memory access`.